 Experiencing a hot-air balloon flight in Costa Brava

 Hot-air balloon flights in Costa Brava are offered by, amongst others, Globus Emporda, a small but very experienced team who do hot-air balloon flights over the Emporda region bordering the Costa Brava coast.
 The Emporda is a predominantly agricultural region with endless fields of crops, interspersed by forests and quaint medieval villages.
 Check rates for this flight.

 The hot-air balloon flights leave at dawn which means an early rise.
 That gave me the opportunity to see the sun rise from the beach in front of our hotel, Hostal Empúries.

-We drove a short distance to the village of Verges (on a side note, there’s a lovely restaurant there called Mas Pi that serves traditional Catalan fare) where we met the Globus Emporda team in a field ablaze with purple flowers.
+We drove a short distance to the village of Calamers (on a side note, there’s a lovely restaurant there called Mas Pi that serves traditional Catalan fare) where we met the Globus Emporda team in a field ablaze with purple flowers.